USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 when it is acceptable to add costs using different discount rates.
 Lastly, when discounting future values, the same discount rate must be used as was used in generating the cost factors.

-The tech volumes output file provides volume of each vehicle equipped with the technologies for which tech flags or tech data is present in the simulated_vehicles.csv input file.
+The tech volumes output file provides the volume of each vehicle equipped with the technologies for which tech flags or tech data is present in the simulated_vehicles.csv input file.
 For example, if vehicle number 1 had 100 sales and half were HEVs while the other half were BEVs, the tech volumes output file would show that vehicle as having the following tech volumes: HEV=50; BEV=50.
 This is not the case for the weight-related technologies where curb weight is presented as the curb weight of the vehicle, weight reduction is presented as the weight